rsperre/rsperre.github.io/about.markdown

 **Rune Sperre**

 ---
-Senior Software Engineer for [Sopra Steria](https://www.soprasteria.no/) in Stavanger, Norway.
+Microsoft 365 Developer for Innovation Norway in Stavanger, Norway.
 Working as a SharePoint developer/consultant/advisor/architect since 2009, these days almost exclusivly in Office 365 and SharePoint Online.

 Contributing to the [SharePoint Developer Community](http://aka.ms/sppnp), so should you!